-It is that time of year where we all tend to talk about goals and what we would like to achieve.
-Looking back in the past we may see that we have not always achieved our goals and therefore need to start thinking what do we need to change so that we get different results.
-What do we need to do to set and achieve our 2018 goals?
+It is that time of year when we all tend to talk about goals and what we would like to achieve.
+Looking back on the past we may see that we have not always achieved our goals and therefore need to start thinking about what we need to change so that we get different results.
+What do we need to do to set and achieve last year’s goals?

 I for sure have not achieved all my 2017 goals.
-In 2017 I decided I wanted to walk ‘The Great North Walk’, however, I had a small set back and needed to change the goals posts for that walk.
+In 2017 I decided I wanted to walk ‘The Great North Walk’, however, I had a small setback and needed to change the goals posts for that walk.
 I also said ‘I’d lose weight, yet my focus was not solid enough and once again I’m starting the New Year knowing losing weight should be a goal of mine.
-In November 2017 I commenced a 90 day challenge which included health, personal development and business and therefore I’ve already taken steps towards my 2018 goals.
+In November 2017 I commenced a 90-day challenge which included health, personal development and business.
+Therefore I’ve already started taking positive steps towards my 2018 goals by creating new positive habits.

 1) Your goals must be your goals.

 This may sound like common sense, however, all too often goals are set that you don’t own.
-The goal is to be yours, not your partners, child’s, friends or employers.
+The goal is to be yours, not your partners, children, friends or employers.
 For the goal to be something that you want to strive for, you need to own it.
 It must mean something to you.
 The more meaning the goal has the more inspired you are to take action and stay committed to your goal.
+Review your list of goals and identify your life goals.

 A smart goal is a goal that is specific, measurable, achievable, realistic and timely.
 When goals are S.M.A.R.T goals they are clear goals.
 By setting S.M.A.R.T goals you are giving yourself a focus and a blueprint to help you set and achieve your goals.